 Average salary per annum – $89,011

-A Human Resource director is the person responsible for all HR activity within the organization.
+A Human Resources Director is the person responsible for all HR activity within the organization.
 It is one of the most senior level positions in any company and includes various tasks like creating company-wide policies on hiring employees, compensation, promotion, retention, termination, insurance, etc.

-Their duties also include studying the industry and designing the overall compensation system that can attract new talents as well as retain the existing employees.
-In addition, they are also involved in framing programs and benefits plans that can help in getting their employees motivated and work hard towards achieving the organizational goals.
+For larger companies, their duties also include studying the industry and designing the overall compensation system that can attract new talents as well as retain the existing employees.
+As per of the upper management team, they are also involved in framing programs and benefits plans that can help in getting their employees motivated and work hard towards the organizational goals.

 HR directors generally have more than a decade of experience in the HR field, and may get into this role after being promoted from an HR manager position.